ColdWongton/robinsonNCSportal/README.md

   - **`countries.geojson`**: The master geometry data file used by Leaflet to render the interactive country polygons.
   - **`tiles/TEST/`**: A massive directory containing over 62,000 custom-rendered, high-resolution map tiles specifically for the New Zealand region.
   - **`index.html` & `manifest.json`**: The core framework files for the Single Page Application.
+  -
+NOTE:
+- for countries.json, this is only here temporarily as the website should later be built to call from a cloud service (cloudflare) so that we can call multiple gadm admin levels when needed.
+The sizes of these admin levels are too large to store in cpanel.
+- for tiles/TEST/, this is only done for new zealand as this is also temporary.
+It should later be removed as the tiles will be stored in a cloud service (cloudflare) and later be called from it.

 ## 🛠 Tech Stack
 - **Frontend Framework**: React 19